 OBD2 Freeze Frame is a simple but powerful tool when trying to diagnose car malfunctions.
 Freeze Frame provides insight into the conditions that were present when a malfunction occurred.
-This post will explain in detail what the Freeze Frame is.
+This tutorial will explain in detail what the Freeze Frame is.

 What is Freeze Frame?